Shimano Acera

 Road cycling: Clipless pedals offer the greatest power and efficiency; often feature cleats with a 3-hole design.

-Recreational cycling: Flat pedals or 2-hole cleats make it easier to walk, mount and dismount.
+Recreational riding: Flat pedals or 2-hole cleats make it easier to walk, mount and dismount.

-Bike commuting: Clipless pedals boost efficiency over long distances; flat pedals suit riders who want to wear regular shoes instead of cleats.
+Bike commuting: Clipless pedals boost efficiency over long distances; flat pedals let you wear regular shoes instead of cleats.